cjspd-oly/oi-checklist/README.md

 # oi-checklist

-A modern, full-featured checklist for tracking progress across major Olympiads in Informatics.
+A modern, full-featured checklist for tracking progress across major Olympiads in InformaUse Live Server (or a simple HTTP server) from the root directory (where `index.html` is located).

+> 💡 Make sure to update the `apiUrl` in `js/utils.js` to match your Flask server's URL if it differs.s.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f2ad6ffc-0ab8-44dd-a30e-beee810cda7a" alt="Dashboard view (logged in, dark mode)" width="80%">